OpenEvalProject/evals/manuscripts/elife-28768/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/28768/elife-28768-fig1-v2.jpg)

-**Figure 1.:** (A) Time course for lineage-marking of CARNs and inducible AR deletion using castrated and tamoxifen-treated control Nkx3.1 mice and CreERT2/+; R26R-YFP/+Nkx3.1 mice.
-(CreERT2/+; Arflox/Y; R26R-YFP/+B) FACS analyses of lineage-marked YFP+ cells in total EpCAM+ epithelial cells.
-(C) Percentage of YFP+ cells among total epithelial cells in castrated and tamoxifen-induced Nkx3.1 controls and CreERT2/+; R26R-YFP/+Nkx3.1 mice.
+**Figure 1.:** (A) Time course for lineage-marking of CARNs and inducible AR deletion using castrated and tamoxifen-treated control Nkx3.1CreERT2/+; R26R-YFP/+ mice and Nkx3.1CreERT2/+; Arflox/Y; R26R-YFP/+ mice.
+(B) FACS analyses of lineage-marked YFP+ cells in total EpCAM+ epithelial cells.
+(C) Percentage of YFP+ cells among total epithelial cells in castrated and tamoxifen-induced Nkx3.1CreERT2/+; R26R-YFP/+ controls and Nkx3.1CreERT2/+; Arflox/Y; R26R-YFP/+ mice.
 Error bars represent one standard deviation; the difference between groups is not significant (p=0.51, independent t-test).
-(CreERT2/+; Arflox/Y; R26R-YFP/+D) Expression of AR, luminal markers (CK8 and CK18), and basal markers (CK5 and p63) in lineage-marked CARNs (top) and AR-deleted CARNs (bottom).
+(D) Expression of AR, luminal markers (CK8 and CK18), and basal markers (CK5 and p63) in lineage-marked CARNs (top) and AR-deleted CARNs (bottom).
 Note that all lineage-marked cells express luminal but not basal markers (arrows).
-Scale bars in D) correspond to 50 μm.10.7554/eLife.28768.004Figure 1—source data 1.in vivo.
+Scale bars in D) correspond to 50 μm.

 Using this strategy, we compared the properties of CARNs in Nkx3.1CreERT2/+; R26R-YFP/+ mice, which we denote as ‘control’ mice, with those in Nkx3.1CreERT2/+; Arflox/Y; R26R-YFP/+ mice, which we denote as ‘AR-deleted’ mice.
 We found that the percentage of lineage-marked YFP-positive cells, corresponding to CARNs, was not significantly different (p=0.51) between the control (0.36 ± 0.17%, n = 5 mice) and AR-deleted mice (0.31 ± 0.06%, n = 5 mice) (Figure 1B,C).
 Notably, we found that 87.1% of the YFP-positive cells in Nkx3.1CreERT2/+; Arflox/Y; R26R-YFP/+ mice (n = 344/395 cells in four mice) were AR-negative, indicating that AR deletion occurred with high efficiency.
 Furthermore, these YFP-positive cells expressed the luminal markers cytokeratins 8 and 18 (CK8 and CK18), but not cytokeratin 5 (CK5) and p63, indicating that AR deletion does not alter the luminal phenotype of CARNs (Figure 1D).
 These findings indicate that AR deletion does not affect the frequency or luminal properties of CARNs.